-Attached hereto as Plaintiff's Exhibit "A" is a letter dated April 2, 2008, from attorney Winston M. Ford, General Counsel of the Ohio Department of Health (hereafter referred to as "ODH"), explaining the position of the Ohio Department of Health regarding binding arbitration.
+Attached to Plaintiff-Appellant's Brief in Opposition to Defendant-Appellee's Motion to Stay as Plaintiff's Exhibit "A", was a letter dated April 2, 2008, from attorney Winston M. Ford, General Counsel of the Ohio Department of Health, explaining the position of the Ohio Department of Health regarding binding arbitration.
 On page 1, the letter references ODH's decision to "cite facilities with a licensure deficiency if they enter into binding arbitration agreements with residents . . ."
 As the letter indicates O.R.C. §3721.13(A)(15) states that a resident has the right to exercise all "civil rights", which rights the resident may not waive, as provided by O.R.C. §3721.13(C).

+- O.R.C.
+3721.13(A)(15) guarantees to all Nursing Home residents: - (15) The right to exercise all civil rights, unless the resident has been adjudicated incompetent pursuant to Chapter 2111. of the Revised Code and has not been restored to legal capacity, as well as the right to the cooperation of the home's administrator in making arrangements for the exercise of the right to vote; - O.R.C.
+3721.13(C) provides (emphasis added); - (C) Any attempted waiver of the rights listed in division (A) of this section is void.

+As stated by the General Counsel for the Ohio Department of Health in his letter dated April 2, 2008, a Nursing Home resident's civil rights certainly include the rights set forth in

 O.R.C.
-3721.13(A)(15) guarantees to all Nursing Home residents:

-(15) The right to exercise all civil rights, unless the resident has been adjudicated incompetent pursuant to Chapter 2111. of the Revised Code and has not been restored to legal capacity, as well as the right to the cooperation of the home's administrator in making arrangements for the exercise of the right to vote;

-O.R.C.
-3721.13(C) provides;

-(C) Any attempted waiver of the rights listed in division (A) of this section is void.

-As stated by the General Counsel for the Ohio Department of Health in his letter dated April 2, 2008, a Nursing Home resident's civil rights certainly include the rights set forth in O.R.C.
 3721.17.
 O.R.C.
-3721.17(I) provides;
+3721.17(I) provides (emphasis added);